focusaurus/peterlyons.com/app/templates/code_conventions.md

 Why?

 1. Second version does not duplicate constant values, making it easier to change them in one place and be done with it.
 (Don't Repeat Yourself)
 1. Second version is more expressive.
 It clearly indicates that you are copying all the data for one key and then just changing some values.
 The inline literal version requires you to eyeball all the data to attempt to make that determination.
 1. As a general rule, I prefer more simple statements over fewer complex/compound statements since they require less working memory in your brain (Think In Small Chunks)

 # Java Conventions

 * Follow [Oracle's Java Code Conventions][5] for formatting rules, etc.
 * I prefer `Collection.isEmpty()` over `Collection.size() == 0` because it is more directly expressive of the intent
 * Prefer java.util.List and the other collection classes to arrays.
 In general they are easier to work with and convenient.
 Arrays have a tendency to be annoying in java and require System.arraycopy or java.util.Arrays methods.
 * Prefer returning an empty collection instead of null.
 Null requires the caller to explicitly check for it.
 If you return an empty collection, the calling code that handles non-empty and empty are the same.
 The caller can always call `isEmpty` and special case that as needed.
 * When order of execution is not important (as is almost always the case in Java), imports should be sorted asciibetically (When In Doubt, Alphabetize).
 A blank line separating groups of related imports (standard java, each third party library, internal libraries, etc) are OK but I usually don't use them because the alphabetical sorting makes finding what the reader is looking for pretty easy already.
 * Never omit the curly braces from an `if` statement or other block beginner.
 (Make One Choice)

 # Bourne Shell Conventions

-  * I exclusively use double quotes and curly braces when referencing variables: `"${MY_VAR}"`.
-This can avoid bugs when the value has embedded spaces.
-In certain circumstances you will need to omit the double quotes to get the correct behavior, but this will usually behave properly and handle values with spaces properly.
-(Make One Choice)
-  * I use `UPPER_CASE_WITH_UNDERSCORES` for all variable names because that seems to be the clear convention.
+* I have now adopted [Google's Shell Style Guide][7], which I find to be quite excellent.
+There are a few things that break with tradition, but overall I liked it so much that I decided to go with it, including `lowercase_with_underscores` for variable names.
+* Many of my existing projects have code written to my own conventions before I found the Google Shell Style Guide, but I'm updating them as opportunity presents itself.

 # Ruby Conventions

 * Prefer double quotes for most strings.
 Ruby allows either, but we should just pick one that we use primarily.
 Double quotes makes switching between java/c/python/ruby/coffeescript easier and allows embedding apostrophes, which is probably slightly more common than needing to embed double quotes.
 Interpolation is also supported.
 If your string literal needs to contain double quotes, use single quotes.
 * Prefer string interpolation to building up strings with operators

+# JavaScript Conventions

+Oh God, it's a mess out there, folks.
+I haven't had time to write my conventions up yet, and most of the existing ones I either have mixed feelings about or think they are just outright bonkers.

+* Prefer double quotes for most strings.
+This is mostly unconventional as I ususally see single quotes preferred, however, my reasoning is as follows.
+  * JSON requires double quotes.
+This makes for less pain converting between JSON and JavaScript.
+This is important to me.
+  * This also fosters consistency with java/c/python/ruby/coffeescript
+  * Aprostrophes are fairly common to want to put into source code.
+This makes things like `"%23{name}'s Settings"` easy.
+  * I suspect the 2 biggest reasons a lot of JavaScript developers prefer single quotes are
+    * no shift key required
+      * Valid point, but not enough to convince me.
+I use sticky keys anyway so no big whoop.
+    * Easy to embed HTML with double-quoted attributes like `var tag = '<a href="/foo.html">foo</a>';
+      * I think with the rise of templating systems, this type of code has become extinct and justifiably so.

 # CoffeeScript Conventions

 * Prefer double quotes for most strings.
 CoffeeScript allows either, but we should just pick one that we use primarily.
 Double quotes makes switching between java/c/python/ruby/coffeescript easier and allows embedding apostrophes, which is probably slightly more common than needing to embed double quotes.
 If your string literal needs to contain double quotes, use single quotes.
 Since CoffeeScript is compiled to javascript, there's no performance implication, but even in Ruby, it doesn't seem to matter.
 * Prefer string interpolation to building up strings with operators
 * Make liberal use of array literals with one item per line and no commas
 * Omit parentheses for function definitions that take no arguments
 * I personally don't like a space after a function argument list like this: <code>someFunc = (one, two) -&gt;</code>, but Jeremy Ashkenas seems to like it, so go with it.

 # Comments